DJI Phantom Review

 Before I tell you the story of being detained by the Chinese (and, like Taborlin the Great, I similarly did not have key, coin, or candle), I’ll share the video I made!
 I would have gotten even more footage had the quadcopter not been, ahem, confiscated… BTW, I recommend running the video in HD mode with earphones!

-This was made with a really awesome quadcopter — the New DJI Phantom 2 with Zenmuse H3-3d 3-axis Gimbal and Gopro Hero 3+ Black Edition.
+This was made with a really awesome quadcopter — the DJI Phantom.
 All the footage was shot with that GoPro.
 I did a mixture of wide angle and narrow shots.
 I also had it in a mode that automatically took a photo every 5 seconds, and I put some of my favorite photos at the bottom of this blog post!

 That music is by the great Jon Hopkins.
 The name of the track, fittingly, is “A Drifting Up.”
 Thanks to Chris Craker for the introduction.